holepunchto/autobase/README.md

 #### `await base.ack(bg = false)`

-Manually acknowledge the current state by appending a null node that references known head nodes.
-Null nodes are ignored by the `apply` handler and only serve as a way to acknowledge the current linearized state.
+Manually acknowledge the current state by appending a `null` node that references known head nodes. `null` nodes are ignored by the `apply` handler and only serve as a way to acknowledge the current linearized state.
 Only indexers can ack.

 If `bg` is set to `true`, the ack will not be appended immediately but will set the automatic ack timer to trigger as soon as possible.